galaxyproject/training-material/topics/metagenomics/tutorials/foodborne-pathogen-detection-nanopore-sequencing-data/tutorial.md

 To identify variants, the following tools are used:

-1. First we map to a reference genome of the speices of the pathogen you want to test your samples against, we used **Minimap2** since our datasets are Nanopore.
+1. First we map to a reference genome of the species of the pathogen you want to test your samples against, we used **Minimap2** since our datasets are Nanopore.
-2. Then we indetify Variants and Single nucleotide variants using [__Clair3__](https://hpc.nih.gov/apps/Clair3.html), which is designed specifically for Nanopore datasets giving better results than other variant calling tools as well as its new and up-to-date. [__Medaka consensus tool__ and __medaka variant tool__](https://github.com/nanoporetech/medaka) can be also used instead of **Clair3**, they give similar results but they are much slower then **Clair3** and with much fewer tools' options.
+2. Then we indetify variants and single nucleotide variants using [__Clair3__](https://hpc.nih.gov/apps/Clair3.html), which is designed specifically for Nanopore datasets giving better results than other variant calling tools as well as its new and up-to-date. [__Medaka consensus tool__ and __medaka variant tool__](https://github.com/nanoporetech/medaka) can be also used instead of **Clair3**, they give similar results but they are much slower then **Clair3** and with much fewer tools' options.
 So we recommend **Clair3** that we used in this sub-workflow.
 3. After that a normalization step to our variant calling output is needed, where we normalize indels; check if REF alleles in the output match the reference; split multiallelic sites into multiple rows; recover multiallelics from multiple rows using [__bcftools norm__](https://samtools.github.io/bcftools/bcftools.html).
 4. Last but not least, we filter to keep only the pass and good quality variants, [__SnpSift Filter__](http://pcingola.github.io/SnpEff/) tool is used in our workflow where you can set any filtering expression to keep as per your experiment thresholds. [__LoFreq filter__](https://csb5.github.io/lofreq/) can be also used instead, both tools performs equal and fast results.
 5. Finally, we will extract our tabular report where we keep specific fields in the output VCF, we used [__SnpSift Extract Fields__](http://pcingola.github.io/SnpEff/)